 7. Click on the “View” icon in the first column under “Action” to read about the Opportunity of interest, followed by comments on additional instructions for completing the application, including two requested essays.

 The deadline for receipt of NASA Academy application(s) and associated documents is Feb.
 16, 2016.

-Please email any questions about this opportunity to email@example.com.
+Please direct questions about NASA Academy to NASA-Academy-Application@mail.nasa.gov.